smariotti/TrophyHuntMod/README.MD

 ## What's New?

+v0.2.4
+- Added tooltips to the Trophy icons at the bottom screen if you pause the game (ESC) and hover the mouse over them.
+	This displays the Trophy name, the number of enemies killed that could drop that trophy and the number of trophies actually dropped by those enemies as well as a drop percentage.
+- Swanky new Main Menu logo displaying "Trophy Hunt!" and the mod's version number
+- Experimental console command `/trophyrush` which enables Trophy Rush Mode.
+	Trophy Rush mode causes every enemy that WOULD drop a Trophy to drop a Trophy 100% of the time.
+This was suggested by @FizzyP as a potential new trophy hunt contest type so it's in there for experimentation

+## Previous Changes

+v0.2.3
 - Removed "TrophyDraugrFem" from the trophy list since it's not supported in the game and does not drop.
 - Decreased default HUD trophy size slightly
 - TrophyHuntMod now detects whether it's the only mod running and reports this to the log file and displays the score in light blue instead of yellow.